S1ink/robotics/README.md

 # Info
-These are my personal contributions along with work from others done for the First Robotics Competition team 3407.
+Personal contributions along with work from others done for the First Robotics Competition team 3407.
 Official code can be found here: https://github.com/FRC3407

 # Organization
 This is how the upper level folders are organized: